ggrahambaker/ggrahambaker.github.io/_posts/2019-06-11-webscraping-transfermarkt.md

     return in_and_out
 ```

-This function went though all the years of a particular clubs transfer history, and got how much the team spent and sold per year.
+This function went through all the years of a particular clubs transfer history and got how much the team spent and sold per year.
 I had to replace some of the url to get the appropriate location of the transfer information.
 One difficulty pulling this information in was that if a team sold or spent nothing, the information was the opposite color that you would expect.
-So i needed to just go year by year, asking for the specific year in the table, and getting both spent and sold values.
-This approach takes significantly more time than just getting all the teams transfer history in one url request, but since the data set was only for about 15 years, this wasn’t very expensive in my case.
+So I needed to just go year by year, asking for the specific year in the table, and getting both spent and sold values.
+This approach takes significantly more time than just getting all the team's transfer history in one url request, but since the data set was only for about 15 years, this wasn’t very expensive in my case.
 Once I had this information, I wanted to combine it with the point table at the end of the season.

 # Combining Tables

-I had gotten the season tables for each year from a different source, so unfortunately, the team names were slightly different from one another.
+I had gotten the season tables for each year from a different source, so, unfortunately, the team names were slightly different from one another.
 For example, I could have Brighton and Hove Albion, Brighton & Hove Albion, or simply Brighton.
 This made matching team names together impossible just using string equality.
 I turned to a python package called [fuzzywuzzy](https://github.com/seatgeek/fuzzywuzzy).
 This package takes two string together and gives a similarity score out of 100.
 Since I knew all the possible names, I created a list of names I wanted to use for each club and matched them against the incompatible team names from Transfermarkt and my season tables.

 ``` python